Doctor of Chiropractic

 The Assessment Center gives students the opportunity to gain valuable clinical experience.
 The Center is designed to simulate actual clinical patient encounters for learning and assessments.
 From Trimesters 1-10 in the Doctor of Chiropractic Program, as well as throughout the master's degree programs, students have the opportunity to work with one another and with standardized patients trained to simulate real patients with specific conditions.
 The multidisciplinary learning environment of Logan’s Assessment Center enables students to become more proficient in all areas of patient care as they proceed into and through the Logan clinic system.

 In Trimester Seven, students enter into the Student Clinic where they begin their journey to treat patients.
-Here they treat other students and members of their families under the supervision of faculty clinicians who guide students through the process of treating patients.
+Here they treat other students and student family members under the supervision of faculty clinicians who guide students through the process of treating patients.

-Logan University offers a unique experience to Doctor of Chiropractic students in their last trimester of education.
-The Preceptor program allows a student who has completed all of their clinical and educational requirements to leave the campus and work with a chiropractor in the field.
+Logan University offers a unique experience to Doctor of Chiropractic students in their last trimester.
+The Preceptor Program allows a student who has completed all of their clinical and educational requirements to leave the campus and work with a chiropractor in the field.
 This program enables students to work within a clinical atmosphere outside the campus setting.
 Students who participate in this portion of the curriculum are able to gain real-world experience while determining where they might want to practice.

 Department of Radiology